 Each team will have a desk.
 On each desk there will be a computer equipped with keyboard and mouse (see environment) and some paper (the contestants can ask for more paper if needed).

-All teams that handed in a Team Reference Document (see notebook) during the registration on Thursday or Friday, will find it on their desk for the practice session and for the contest.
+All teams that handed in a Team Reference Document (see notebook) during the registration, will find it on their desk for the practice session and for the contest.
 After the end of the contest on Sunday, the teams should collect their notebooks.